OCHA-DAP/hrp-projects/README.md

 Script to generate HDX datasets for Humanitarian Response Plan project lists.

+These script will scan plans from HPC.tools and pick all the ones that are associated with the Humanitarian Programme Cycle and effective five or fewer years ago.
+They save that information to a JSON file that can be provided as input to a second script that updates or creates datasets on HDX, with Quick Charts.

 # Usage

+## Running commands individually

     $ cp config.py.TEMPLATE config.py
     $ vi config.py # add your CKAN authentication token
     $ pip3 install -r requirements.txt
+    $ mkdir output
+    $ python3 scan-hrp-projects.py > output/hrp-scan.json
-    $ python3 make-hrp-datasets.py
+    $ python3 make-hrp-datasets.py output/hrp-scan.json

-The script will scan plans from HPC.tools and pick all the ones that are associated with the Humanitarian Programme Cycle and effective in 2015 or later.
-It will also update the dataset end dates to the end of the current year, so it is safe to rerun in future years after 2020.
+## Using the Makefile

 There is also a Makefile that will handle the last two steps (and set up a dedicated Python3 virtual environment for running the script):

     $ cp config.py.TEMPLATE config.py
     $ vi config.py
-    $ make run
+    $ make all

 # Quick Charts